eunbiggabi/term2/workBook/README.md

 - Merge - Provides a means to perform INSERT, UPDATE, or Delete operations based on source data from another table in one statement.
 The advantage of using MERGE statements is that they can pass through data rather than pass for each task(Essentialsql.com.
 2021).

+## Question 12

+a - Instagram

+- React Native -iOS & Android apps
+- Python (Django framework) & HTML5JavaScript -server-side
+- Computing services -Amazon S3, Amazon, EBS, Amazon EC2
+- Database -PostgreSQL (Medium.
+2021).

+b - Instagram was aquired by Facebook for scalability.
+There are many data centers built by facebook which was released to the public as part of the Open Compute Project.
+There are now many data centres to handle the massive amounts of the data.

+c - Some examples of technoology interaction within the application include

+- React/React Native- Instagram uses React to develop their front end which interacts witht their users.
+- Python Django- Which is the framework it is built upon
+- PostgreSQL- is the database which helps store all the data models.

+d - For instagram consider a graph where the nodes are people/users and there are multiple kinds of verticies which are.

+- v1: The people N followers (undirected)
+- v2: The people who's profile was visited(directed, weight by visitor number)
+- v3: The people who interact with posts by sharing
+- v4: The people who liked/commented/shared on N's activity(directed, weighted by a formula based on the number of actions of different kinds)
+- v5: The people mentioned in a post/comment of N(directed)

+N is a node.
+Based on the attributes of this graph and the "populatrity" of the person is calculated through a formula for marketing purposes.

+e - Instagram has many entites which need to be tracked such as likes, users, posts, comments, tags and followers.
+This is to help calculate the algorithm as said above to determine a person popularity.

+f - Firstly the user can have many followers, posts, likes and comments.
+A posts and likes belongs to as user.
+A post can have many tags and tags belongs to a post as well as comments.
+Comments can have many tags and tags can belong to a comment.
+Comments also belong to posts and a post can have many comments.

 ## Reference

 ### Q1

 Adrian Mejia Blog.
 2021.
-Ruby on Rails Architectural Design. [online] Available at: <https://adrianmejia.com/ruby-on-rails-architectural-design/> [Accessed 30 June 2021].
+Ruby on Rails Architectural Design. [online] Available at: <https://adrianmejia.com/ruby-on-rails-architectural-design/> [Accessed 19 June 2021].

 ### Q2

 www.javatpoint.com.
 2021.
-SQLite Advantages and Disadvantages - javatpoint. [online] Available at: <https://www.javatpoint.com/sqlite-advantages-and-disadvantages> [Accessed 29 June 2021].
+SQLite Advantages and Disadvantages - javatpoint. [online] Available at: <https://www.javatpoint.com/sqlite-advantages-and-disadvantages> [Accessed 19 June 2021].

 ### Q3

 COSMO CONSULT.
 2021.
-Agile Methodology for a successful software implementation. [online] Available at: <https://www.cosmoconsult.com/business-and-it-consulting/implementation-methodologies-and-implementation-consulting/agile-implementation-methodology/> [Accessed 8 May 2021].
+Agile Methodology for a successful software implementation. [online] Available at: <https://www.cosmoconsult.com/business-and-it-consulting/implementation-methodologies-and-implementation-consulting/agile-implementation-methodology/> [Accessed 19 June 2021].

 Planio.
 2021.
-The Ultimate Guide to Implementing Agile Project Management (and Scrum) | Planio. [online] Available at: <https://plan.io/blog/what-is-agile-project-management/> [Accessed 8 May 2021].
+The Ultimate Guide to Implementing Agile Project Management (and Scrum) | Planio. [online] Available at: <https://plan.io/blog/what-is-agile-project-management/> [Accessed 04 June 2021].

 ### Q4

 Simpleprogrammer.com.
-2021. [online] Available at: <https://simpleprogrammer.com/software-developers-know-source-control/> [Accessed 8 May 2021].
+2021. [online] Available at: <https://simpleprogrammer.com/software-developers-know-source-control/> [Accessed 20 June 2021].

 ### Q5